robinthevillager/RhythmFeatures/README.md

 The extracted features include tempo, downbeats, beats, micro-timings, and onset loudnesses.
 For every file of the dataset, the we create a corresponding folder in the `output` folder.
 This folder contains the following files:
-- 'File_Name.json' : A json file containing the extracted rhythm features
-- 'File_Name.mid' : A midi file containing
+- `File_Name.mid` : A midi file containing ...
-  - Notes (C3) for every onset position
+  - Notes (C3) at every onset position
   - The velocity of the notes corresponding to the loudness of the onset
   - The tempo as BPM value in the header of the midi file
+- `File_Name.json` : A json file containing the extracted rhythm features as time series
+  - `tempo` : The tempo of the audio file in BPM
+  - `downbeat_times` : The downbeat positions in seconds
+  - `beat_times` : The beat positions in seconds
+  - `microtiming` : The microtiming deviations from the grid in seconds
+  - `onset_loudness` : The loudness of the onsets (A-weighted and normalised spectral power of note)
-- 'File_Name_onset_sonification.wav' : The original audio file with supoerimposed click-sounds at the onset positions with the corresponding loudness
+- `File_Name_onset_sonification.wav` : The original audio file with supoerimposed click-sounds at the onset positions with the corresponding loudness
-- 'File_Name_rhythm_features.png' : A plot of the extracted rhythm features including the tempo, downbeats, beats, and onset loudnesses
+- `File_Name_rhythm_features.png` : A plot of the extracted rhythm features including the tempo, downbeats, beats, and onset loudnesses

-The current state of the pipeline assumes a dataset of drumloops which has the following constraints:
-- The audio files are sliced as 'loops' which repeat after an integer number of bars
-- The tempo is annotated in the file name as integer number of beats per minute and is the only number in the file name

 ### How to use:
 1. Clone the repository